Brighouse Towns Fund

 Brighouse welcome

-We will invest £400,000 to develop public areas on the edge of Brighouse so they are more welcoming for people walking and cycling into the town centre.
-The changes will support active choices, contribute to Calderdale’s climate commitments, and enhance Brighouse’s profile as a destination.
+We will develop public areas on the edges of Brighouse town centre.
+We will widen footways, improve crossings and add new signage for walking and cycling.
+The changes will make active travel safer and easier, contribute to Calderdale’s climate commitments, and enhance Brighouse’s profile as a destination.
 Our aim is to increase the number of people choosing to walk or cycle.

 Market revitalisation

-We will invest £3 million to deliver a new market building on the Canalside with space for 40 fixed and pop-up market stalls, supporting infrastructure, and spaces to sit, meet and rest.
+We are investing £3 million to deliver a new market building on the Canalside with space for 40 fixed and pop-up market stalls, supporting infrastructure, and spaces to sit, meet and rest.
 We are building better facilities for stall holders and creating a flexible event space in the centre of the market.
-We hope this will also encourage new businesses and start-ups, providing a route for them to use pop-up stalls occasionally, through to fixed market units, to permanent commercial space in the town centre.
+The new market will encourage new businesses and start-ups, providing a route for them to use pop-up stalls occasionally, through to fixed market units, to permanent commercial space in the town centre.

 Aerial view of proposals for Brighouse Open Market

-4: Potential new entrance and exit connecting the market to the canal side
+This proposal for an entrance and exit connecting the market to the canal side has since been removed from the design.

 View of proposals for the main entrance of Brighouse Open Market